Fair Resource Allocation in Federated Learning: Evaluation

-\textbf{Federated Datasets.} We explore one synthetic and three non-synthetic federated datasets, using both convex and non-convex models in our experiments.
-The datasets are curated from prior work in federated learning~\cite{mcmahan2016communication,smith2017federated, sahu2018convergence} as well as recent federated learning benchmarks~\cite{caldas2018leaf}.
-In particular, we first study a synthetic dataset similar to that in~\cite{shamir2014communication} and impose additional heterogeneity amongst 1,000 devices.
-We then investigate a Vehicle dataset consisting of acoustic, seismic, and infrared sensor data collected from a distributed network of 23 sensors~\cite{duarte2004vehicle}.
-We model each sensor as a device and train a linear SVM to predict between AAV-type and DW-type vehicles.
-In non-convex settings, we study tweets from 1,101 accounts curated from Sentiment140~\cite{go2009twitter} (Sent140) where each Twitter account corresponds to a device.
-We use an LSTM classifier for text sentiment analysis.
-Finally, we explore text data built from \emph{The Complete Works of William Shakespeare}~\cite{mcmahan2016communication, shakespeare} where each speaking role is associated with a device.
-We randomly subsample 31 devices, and use an LSTM to predict the next character.
-Full details of the datasets are given in Appendix \ref{appen: data}.
+\textbf{Federated datasets.} We explore a suite of federated datasets using both convex and non-convex models in our experiments.
+The datasets are curated from prior work in federated learning~\citep{mcmahan2016communication,smith2017federated, sahu2018convergence,mohri2019agnostic} as well as recent federated learning benchmarks~\citep{caldas2018leaf}.
+In particular, we study: (1) a synthetic dataset using a linear regression classifier, (2) a Vehicle dataset collected from a distributed sensor network~\citep{duarte2004vehicle} with a linear SVM for binary classification, (3) tweet data curated from Sentiment140~\citep{go2009twitter} (Sent140) with an LSTM classifier for text sentiment analysis, and (4) text data built from \emph{The Complete Works of William Shakespeare}~\citep{mcmahan2016communication} and an RNN to predict the next character.
+When comparing with \afl, we use the two small benchmark datasets (Fashion MNIST~\citep{xiao2017fashion} and Adult~\citep{adult}) studied in~\cite{mohri2019agnostic}. {When applying \qffl to meta-learning, we use the common meta-learning benchmark dataset Omniglot~\citep{lake2015human}.} Full dataset details are given in Appendix \ref{appen: data}.

-\textbf{Implementation.} We implement all code in TensorFlow~\cite{abadi2016tensorflow}, simulating a federated network with one server and $m$ devices.
-We provide full details in Appendix~\ref{app:implementation}, and all hyperparameter values are given in Appendix~\ref{appen: hyperparameter}.
+\textbf{Implementation.} We implement all code in Tensorflow~\citep{abadi2016tensorflow}, simulating a federated network with one server and $m$ devices, where $m$ is the total number of devices in the dataset (Appendix \ref{appen: data}).
+We provide full details (including all hyperparameter values) in Appendix~\ref{app:implementation}.